WooodHead/NestJS-terraform-fargate/README.md

+A working example of NestJS app deployed using AWS Fargate.
 Forked from terraform-fargate-example & NestJS starter

 ## Build
 - create the ECR in AWS manually